slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"I never worry about the future.
 It comes soon enough."
 -- Albert Einstein*

+> *"We all have two lives.
+The second one starts when we only have one."
+-- Confucius*

 > *"No matter what you do or make in life, it will be forgotten.
 And then people will just make it again and pretend that what you did never happened."
 -- John Hodgman*